Sarah Rector: "The Untold Story"

 Our vision.

-Mission Statement: The mission of The Black Repertory Theatre of Kansas City is to educate and inspire our community by presenting and promoting appreciation for African-American culture through our stories.
+The mission of The Black Repertory Theatre of Kansas City is to educate and inspire our community by presenting and promoting appreciation for African-American culture through our stories.

-Vision Statement: The vision of The Black Repertory Theatre of Kansas City is a united community embracing stories of the African-American experience.
+The vision of The Black Repertory Theatre of Kansas City is a united community embracing stories of the African-American experience.

 Meet our director.